Our story, impact, partners, and supporters

 [Pictured right: Dr Joel Meyer (left) and Prof Louise Rose (right) with tablets from the first delivery to support families, patients and clinical teams]

-The project has been developed by a unique partnership of clinicians, academics, companies and charities who have shared expertise and resources to help patients and families stay connected during the COVID-19 pandemic.
+Life Lines was developed and is sustained by a unique partnership of clinicians, academics, companies and charities who shared expertise and resources to help patients and families stay connected during the COVID-19 pandemic.

-Partners in this project include: King’s College London, King’s Health Partners, Guy’s and St Thomas’ NHS Foundation Trust, the True Colours Trust, the Gatsby Charitable Foundation, Bray Leino, Google and BT.
+Partners in this project include King’s College London, King’s Health Partners, Guy’s and St Thomas’ NHS Foundation Trust, the True Colours Trust, the Gatsby Charitable Foundation, Bray Leino, Google and BT.

-To learn more about Life Lines, hear from Prof Louise Rose in discussion about the project with Anne Marie Rafferty, Prof of Health Policy at King's College London:
+To learn more about Life Lines, hear from Prof Louise Rose in discussion with Prof Dame Anne Marie Rafferty, Professor of Nursing Policy at King's College London:

-Life Lines was further supported by initial funding of £1 million has been provided by the True Colours Trust and the Gatsby Charitable Foundation.
-Our partner Google has provided £1.165 million funding to continue to deliver the Life Lines mission.
+Life Lines was further supported by initial funding of £1 million from the True Colours Trust and the Gatsby Charitable Foundation.
+Our partner Google provided a further £1.165 million in funding.